Haftee is the next generation of layering

-- Please follow your Host via wordpress, facebook, twitter, pinterest
+- Please follow me at wordpress, facebook, twitter, pinterest

-- Linkup any of your fashion/style posts by simply adding your link below
+- Linkup any of your outfit posts below

 - Please give your linkup-fellows’ blogs some traffic by visiting their posts, introduce yourself to them to network and to make new friends

-- Please spread the word about the party and invite your friends on twitter.
+- Please share the word about the party and invite your friends on twitter.
 The more, the merrier.

 As you know, I pin photos from this party’s posts to the Top of the World Style pinterest board as a thank you.
 I made this board a group board.
 When you want to pin all the photos of your linked up posts to the board you can do so.
 Please check the respective box in the form below to get an invitation (needed to be added to the board as contributor).
 If you want to get a reminder for the next Top of the World Style party please check the respective box.

-Disclosure: The halftees are samples from halftee.
+Disclosure: The halftees are samples of my choice from halftee.
 The post is not endorsed by halftee.
 I wrote it entirely myself and it represents my own 100% honest opinion.

 © 2013-2018 Nicole Mölders | All rights reserved